robert/robert.github.com/_posts/2019-11-08-i-will-give-you-feedback-on-your-code.md

 ## Can I guarantee that I will look at your code?

 No, since I have no idea what demand for this offer will be.
-I will try very hard though.
+However, so far I've been receiving about 1 submission per week, so the odds are extremely good.

 ## What is the Creative Commons Zero License and why do I ask that you add it?